MoiraeSoftware/moiraesoftware.github.com/source/_posts/2012-07-07-the-lurking-horror.markdown

 The purpose of the `working` function is to dequeue the messages from the agent and process them with pattern matching; `let! msg = agent.Receive()` is used to get the next message which is then pattern matched to be one of the three messages types of the `BadAgentMessage`.
 When the `Lock` message is encountered `return! waiting()` is used to place the agent in a state where it is waiting for an `Unlock` message to arrive.
 An `Unlock` message simply resumes processing by calling `return! working()`.
 The only real purpose of the `Unlock` message is to exit from the locked state that is introduced by the `Lock` message.
 The `Message` message simply starts a `StopWatch` on the first operation by using the Messages counter, and then stops it again on the 10,000th operation.
 At this point the time taken is also printed to the console and the `StopWatch` is restarted before resuming the main processing loop by calling `return! working()`

 ###waiting
-This function is simply using the agents scan function to wait for an `Unlock` message to arrive, once it does it puts the agent back into normal operation by calling the `working()` function.
+This function is using the agents `Scan` function to wait for an `Unlock` message to arrive, once it does it puts the agent back into normal operation by calling returning `Some(working())` from the `Scan `function.
 If the message does not match an `Unlock` message then `None` is returned and the agent simple waits for the next message before trying again.

 The rest of the agent is just ancillary member functions to allow easy sending of the three message types.